 And the fact that a record is expunged does not mean that you will never have to disclose the information.
 Application for a state license or a specific kind of job may demand disclosures of information that covers your lifetime.

-The California law regarding expunction or deletion of a criminal record is California Penal Code §1203.4 You can conduct your own background check to find out what, if any information, is being reported about you (see Tip 5 in Part 2 above).
+The California law regarding expunction or deletion of a criminal record is California Penal Code §1203.4.

 Can an employer check a national data base for criminal convictions?

 The FBI maintains a criminal records data base, called the National Crime Information Center (NCIC).
 It can be accessed for some, but not all, criminal history checks.
 Whether an employer has access to the NCIC depends on the kind of job involved.

 The 1993 National Child Protection Act (42 USC §5119) authorizes states to establish procedures for national criminal history checks using the NCIC for employees and volunteers who work with children, the elderly, and persons with disabilities.
 For more on the NCIC, visit the joint website of the FBI and the Federation of American Scientists.